molecules/sarray_script/README.md

 ## Description

-SLURM helper utility for creating sbatch scripts from the command line.
+slurm helper utility for creating sbatch scripts from the command line.

 ## Synopsis